Ex-Texas QB Casey Thompson embraces fresh start at Nebraska

 Thompson waited three seasons for his chance at Texas and then, after entrenched QB Sam Ehlinger left, he lost a lengthy competition against Hudson Card last year.

 Thompson replaced Card in the middle of an ugly Week 2 loss at Arkansas.
-He shared playing time with Card in some games, played with an thumb injury on his right (throwing) hand, and his hold on the job was a week-to-week proposition.
+He shared playing time with Card in some games and played with an thumb injury on his right (throwing) hand, and his hold on the job was a week-to-week proposition.

 After a 5-7 season that included a six-game losing streak, Texas’ longest in 65 years, coach Steve Sarkisian said he would throw open the quarterback competition for 2022.
 Thompson decided to leave when five-star recruit Quinn Ewers announced he would transfer to Texas from Ohio State and Sarkisian signed highly rated freshman Maalik Murphy.